 Dr. Fuhrman’s plan is called Eat to Live, and it’s based on the most comprehensive, long-term study about food and nutrition.
 The China Study is so thorough, and Fuhrman’s vernacular translation so digestible (pun intended!), that meat-and-dairy proponents try to debunk it in a variety of ways.
 Yet the science is sound, as long as we take into account some minor achievements in scientific understanding of cholesterol, for example, that have occurred since the study was conducted, analyzed, and interpreted.
 One wonders, as I do, if the animal food industry and related corporate behemoths are behind people’s uninformed questioning of the study — and of the choice to be vegetarian or vegan.
 If you wonder, too, please keep reading.

-I live the whole plant-based, vegan, nutrarian Eat to Live lifestyle about 90% of the time.
-While I would love to be a purist, I find it limiting to my social life, so I will eat a slice of homemade cherry pie (my favie!) that a friend baked just for me, or dribble some store-bought ketchup on grilled potatoes, or eat a 3 oz. lamb burger a few times a year, or sample a goat cheese appetizer at a party.
-I also think it is healthy to indulge (again, about 10% of my entire diet) in my cravings for air-popped popcorn with a bit of real butter, processed vegan cheeses, and seafood, including a passion for sushi, so add white rice to my list.
+I live the whole-food plant-based, vegan, nutrarian Eat to Live lifestyle about 90% of the time.
+While I would love to be a purist, I find it limiting to my social life, so I will eat a slice of homemade cherry pie (my favie!) that a friend baked just for me; dribble some store-bought ketchup on grilled potatoes; and eat processed foods like vegan “sausages” and “burgers.”
+I also think it is okay to indulge (again, about 10% of my entire diet) in my cravings for air-popped popcorn with vegan butter, and use processed vegan cheeses in classic dishes like my Whole Lotta Lasagna, Spinach Antipasto, and Grilled Sammies.
 But these examples are the exception, not the rule: I do not consume rich food every day.
 I do, however, drink wine every day, so I am no longer at my ideal weight of 102 lbs; I weigh closer to 110.
 Alcohol consumption is not recommended in Eat to Live, it’s just one of my pleasures that I choose to not feel guilty about.
 Even with the extra 8 pounds on my frame, my blood pressure today was 97 over 61 . . . at the dentist’s office!
 Also, I don’t work for Dr. Fuhrman or sponsor his ads, and I don’t make any money or receive any other benefits from talking about Eat to Live, except that I hope to inspire readers to buy his book and take the 6-week challenge.

 My intention is not to shame Ms. Toal or anyone trying to lose weight.